TobyDavenn/AllThingsWeb/AttackSurface.md

 JavaScript Link Finder**
 <br>

-**Waybackurls** <br> is a tool that will scrape the wayback archive for URLS.
+<h2>Waybackurls</h2> <br> is a tool that will scrape the wayback archive for URLS.
 We use this with GF patterns read here https://github.com/1ndianl33t/Gf-Patterns <br>
 waybackurls DOMAIN | tee waybackurls.txt <br>
 <br>
 **OR**